PopovEvgeniy/penpaint/readme.txt

                                          PenPaint

-                                      Version 1.5.8
+                                      Version 1.5.9

-Program description
+The program description.

 PenPant is a simple graphic editor by Popov Evgeniy Alekseyevich.
 It is similar to MyPaint.

-About program modification
+The source code.

 The code is included in the source.zip archive.
-It can be compiled under Lazarus 4.0 RC3 or higher.
+It can be compiled under Lazarus 4.2 or higher.